-I knew that having a child would mean life would be a little different, but there were a few things that I really wasn’t prepared for.
+I knew that having a child would mean life would be a little different, but there were a few things that I really wasn’t prepared for when balancing motherhood and running my business.
 I guess it’s the sort of stuff you can’t imagine beforehand because you need the lived experience to really understand.

 I didn’t prepare my business for having a baby.
 I feel like those people that were able to do that are in another league of being organised.
 I had some vague plans about setting up a digital product shop before giving birth and that earning a little money, but then the pandemic happened while I was a few months pregnant and it was honestly hard to concentrate on anything else other than getting my client work finished off.
 There was also a grey area with what I could earn while claiming self-employed maternity allowance from the Government (UK) and it was easier to be not earning so I knew I could claim the allowance.

 Although it occurred to me that life would be different, I guess I thought I’d just pick up work again once I was ready.
 My husband had a really good full time job and I knew we’d be ok for a while without an income on my side.

 Then Kieron got made redundant the week that Logan was born and our whole world flipped on its head.
 He was a Manufacturing Engineer and we’d thought that those sort of jobs were always safe.
 Of course with manufacturing of everything slowing down to a halt, his company had to make redundancies to keep trading.

 We had spoken about how his heart wasn’t in engineering any more though and the redundancy turned out to be a blessing in disguise.
 We decided Kieron would stay home with us so that I could focus on my business still as I was continuing to get enquiries for work through the pandemic and my short maternity leave.

 I thought that with having Kieron home full time with us, it would be really easy to just slip back into work and it be the same as it was before.

 My God, that was not true for me!

 How I felt as I started back with work